Thirteen Factories: Architecture

 The Western merchants were allowed to occupy two- or three-story buildings set back about 100 yd from the river.
 Each factory contained a number of houses.
 The warehouses occupied the ground floors; the upper floors were taken up by living areas.
 The square in front of the factories was fenced off, with Chinese access restricted.
 There were no wells or access to running water.
 Chinese servants were used to bring in drinking and wash water and to empty the factories' chamber pots.

-The facades of the buildings used Western classical designs, but the structures otherwise were merchant buildings of local style.
+The façades of the buildings used Western classical designs, but the structures otherwise were merchant buildings of local style.
 The layout featured courtyards, long, narrow hallways, with rooms on either side.
 Construction materials were local, such as brick with tile roofs, but the windows and stairs came from British sources abroad.

 Layout

 The area was bound on the north by Thirteen Factory Street, on the west by Pwanting Street, and on the east by a small creek.
 Old China Street, New China Street, and Hog Lane divided the groups of factories from one another and were lined by retail stores selling a wide variety of Chinese goods.
 Peter Parker's hospital was located at 3 Hog Lane.
+The area of the factories was approximately 300 m from east to west and a roughly equivalent distance from Thirteen Factory Stree south to the Pearl River for a total area of about 9 ha.

 The exact number of factories varied, but by the early 19th century it became stable at 17 or 18 including, from east to west:

 The Chow-Chow Factory was indirectly linked to the British East India Company.

 Legacy

 The former site of the thirteen factories is now part of the Cultural Park.
-Thirteen Factories Street, which ran north of the enclave, is now named Shisanhang (Thirteen Factories) Road.
+Thirteen Factories Street, which ran north of the enclave, is now named Shisanhang Road (十三行路).

+Hong Kong Maritime Museum has a 250 year old painting of the Thirteen Factories.
+Another two copies of the painting are on display at Rijksmuseum and British Library.
+A gigapixel scan of the image is publicly available on Google Arts & Culture.